 Organizational Change Management

 Reach ROI of 140% when you embrace change.
 Win at technology.
 With over 23 years of refining our Organizational Change Management (OCM) methodology, CSS knows from experience that planned individual and organizational change does not take place on its own.
-Leveraging our certified Psychologist, Tom Colbert, we integrate behavioral and neuropsychology into the way we deliver projects.
+We integrate behavioral and neuropsychology into the way we deliver projects.
 We know that the likelihood of being on-time/on-budget and fully meeting business objectives is significantly reduced when OCM is not part of the overall project delivery.

 OCM: Why It Matters